jirichmel/research-project/README.md

 ## kaggle_data_handling.ipynb Script
 The script used for the extraction the data in this dataset from the provided datafiles.
 The script uses a folder structure of the provided datafiles.
 Modification of the paths to the files is needed if the script is to be used.

+## Known Issues
+* The datafile number 464 seems to be incomplete or corrupted.